 E-Verify Background and Implementation

 The EDB preparer should continue with the new hire or fund change process.
-Payroll Services contact Human Resource, the department, or the employee if any additional documentation is needed to complete the online verification process.
+Payroll Services will contact Human Resources, the department, or the employee if any additional documentation is needed to complete the online verification process.

 Responsibilities of the Federal Contractor